makrai/notes/dubossarsky20-spectra-cross-ling.md

 * We combine the two condition numbers using the harmonic mean function (HM) to derive an isomorphism measure COND-HM between two embedding spaces,
 * similarly define the
-  [effective] ECOND-HM measure over `κ_ecn` (X 1) and `κ_ecn` (X 2)
+  [effective] ECOND-HM measure over `κ_ecn(X 1)` and `κ_ecn(X 2)`
 * we have empirically validated (§5) that HM is a robust choice that outperforms some other possibilities (eg, the arithmetic mean)
 * this may be because HM leans towards the smaller one (unlike arithm)
   * a noisy embedding space and a stable one would have an HM that leans towards the stable one
   * embedding spaces with small condition numbers can often tolerate noisy mappings from embedding spaces with high condition numbers

-### Singular Value Gap
+### Singular Value Gap (SVG)

 * In addition to COND HM and ECOND HM, we introduce another measure
 * empirically quantifies the divergence